Mark Eaton

 Eaton was a reserve on his high school basketball team before graduating and working as an auto mechanic.
 He was discovered by an assistant coach at Cypress College, who persuaded Eaton to enroll at the community college and play basketball.
 Eaton transferred to play college basketball for the UCLA Bruins, but he was used sparingly.
 He was drafted in the fourth round of the 1982 NBA draft by the Utah Jazz as a long-term project.
 Eaton helped transform the Jazz from a last-place team into a perennial playoff team.
 When he retired from playing in 1994, he ranked second in the NBA in career blocks behind Kareem Abdul-Jabbar.

 Early life

-Eaton was born on January 24, 1957, in Inglewood, California, and grew up in Southern California.
+Mark Edward Eaton was born on January 24, 1957, in Inglewood, California, and grew up in Southern California.
 His father, Bud, was a diesel mechanic instructor and stood 6 ft 9 in tall, while Eaton's mother, Delores, was 6 ft 0 in.
 Despite his height, Eaton was more interested in playing water polo than basketball.
 As a senior at Westminster High School in Orange County, he stood 6 ft 11 in and weighed 175 lb but was uncoordinated, not very muscular, and relegated to a backup role on the basketball team.
 "The coaches didn't know how to teach me to play big, and I didn't know how to play big," said Eaton.